Solar sales to soar, but will profits follow?

 Analysts are predicting solar companies will report strong firstquarter sales but say profit margins could suffer, keeping their share prices from benefiting.

-Higherthanexpected sales estimates this month from Chinas JA Solar and U.S.based Evergreen Solar have boosted expectations for the sector, as demand for panels that turn sunlight into electricity rebounds sharply from 2009.
+Higherthanexpected sales estimates this month from Chinas JA Solar and U.S.based Evergreen Solar have boosted expectations for a brighter future for the sector, as demand for panels that turn sunlight into electricity rebounds sharply from 2009.

-Results should be pretty strong on the balance, said Simmons & Co analyst Burt Chao.
+Results should be pretty strong on the balance, said Simmons & Co analyst Burt Chao, and analysts predict a strong 2010 for investors as well.
 If we havent passed the bottom, were very, very close to it, he added.

 Much of this years surge in demand has occurred in Germany, where renewable energy developers have rushed to get projects in place ahead of planned cuts in incentives that have made the country the worlds largest solar market.